weaversa/cryptol-course/docs/labs/Transposition/Esrever.md

 This module defines a trivial transposition "cipher" that just reverses a message.
-The cipher is defined in terms of the `labs::Transposition::Transposition` library, which defines `encrypt` and `decrypt` functions given a `PermutationMapping`, which in this case just returns ``reverse (take`{n} [0...])`` given a message of length `n`.
+The cipher is defined in terms of the `docs::labs::Transposition::Transposition` library, which defines `encrypt` and `decrypt` functions given a `PermutationMapping`, which in this case just returns ``reverse (take`{n} [0...])`` given a message of length `n`.